CaioCeretta/Cod3r/specialist/Trilha - React & Next/React Hooks/comments.md

       ■ Now, since there is no state being updated within each component, when we open a minified secao, and click on any item, it won't reset to the initial state and will keep expanded.

+      ■ And why was this problem happening?

+        □ What was happening is a classical problem about where the state is stored and how it is updated related to the components lifecycle

+        □ the main problem was in the fact that the menu state (if a section is open or closed) was being controlled locally by each section using useToggle

+        □ After changing the state control for a centralized place, this problem was fixed.
+But why?

+          .
+Before change:

+            - With the local state problem, the state was mounted with the useToggle as false, which was the current value of aberta.
+            - When clicking on the component´s useToggle, it changed the local aberta state to true, but this would result in a reset, since it would invoke a route or a change in the app's global state
+            - This change would force the parent component to re-render
+            - When a parent re-renders, he re-renders all the <MenuPrincipalSecao>
+              - If React decided that the compoennt was the same, useToggle wouild keep the state as true
+              - BUT if the re-rendering made that the component was unmounted and remounted (which can happen for multiple
+              - reasons, such as key change or component tree restructuring), in other words, if the parent's re-rendering was too "agressive" it would be re-initialized
+            - By being re-reinitialized, it would go back to the initial value

+            - In summary: The aberto state was living inside each secao.
+Anything that makes the component to be re-mounted or re-initialized would force it to go back to the default value

+          .
+What happened after the change (Centralized State)

+            - The solution worked perfectly when we applied the "Lifting State Up" pattern

+              1. Source of truth: All the secoes state now reside in the context, where we define the setSecoes
+              2. Controlled Update: the alternarSecao function is the only point where we can alter the aberta status.
+And it does it immutably (creating a novasSecoes array).
+              3. Dumb Components: Menu Sections don't use anymore the useToggle.
+They simply receive the property aberta as a prop from the parent and use it to render (turning out to be just a presentation component).